Gender variance has existed in all times and all cultures of which records remain.

 1954, UK: Roberta Cowell takes on the role of unreliable narrator in her autobiography ‘Roberta Cowell’s Story’ There is a slew of sensational newspaper publicity, which includes an interview with unhappy former spouse, Mrs Zelma Paul.
 (Sunday Express, 7th March 1954)

-1955, USA: John Money (1921-2006) a sexologist and psychologist introduces the concept of ‘gender role’ into the transsexual debate.
-Money will later be heavily criticised over the suicide of David Reimer, (1965-2004) a Canadian man who was reassigned as female after his penis was destroyed in infancy by botched circumcision.
+1955, USA: John Money (1921-2006), a sexologist and psychologist, introduces the concept of ‘gender role’ into the transsexual debate.
+Money will later be heavily criticised over the suicide of David Reimer (1965-2004), a Canadian man who was reassigned as female after his penis was destroyed in infancy by botched circumcision.

-1956, Morocco: Dr Georges Burou, (1910-87) a French gynaecologist, develops a new type of male-to-female gender confirmation surgery – the pedicled skin inversion vaginoplasty – which uses live penile skin grafts to construct the neo-vagina.
+1956, Morocco: Dr Georges Burou (1910-87), a French gynaecologist, develops a new type of male-to-female gender confirmation surgery – the pedicled skin inversion vaginoplasty – which uses live penile skin grafts to construct the neo-vagina.
 In 1957, the news magazine France Dimanche carries a story about a French carpenter treated by Burou, and the publicity draws patients to the Casablanca clinic from all over the world.
 Over the next thirty years, 3,000 trans patients pass through the doors of the Clinique du Parc, amongst them the model April Ashley MBE, and the Welsh writer Jan Morris CBE.
 In 1973, Burou famously tells a medical conference at Stanford University that “I do not transform men into women.
 I transform male genitals into genitals that have a feminine aspect.
 All the rest is in the patient’s head.”

 1960, London: Charing Cross Hospital psychiatrist John Randell (1918-82) reports in his MD thesis that he saw 61 male and 16 female cases of transvestism and transsexualism over the course of the 1950s.

-1965, USA: The word ‘transgenderism’ is first used in a medical text by Dr John F. Oliven, where he uses it is to mean transsexualism.* It is given quite a different meaning and popularized by Virginia Prince (1913-2009) in the 1970s.
+1965, USA: The word ‘transgenderism’ is first used in a medical text by Dr John F. Oliven, where he uses it to mean transsexualism.* It is given quite a different meaning and popularised by Virginia Prince (1913-2009) in the 1970s.
 Prince claims to have invented the word herself, and uses it to define people who live full time in their chosen gender, without necessarily having had, or even wanting to have, gender confirming surgery.
 The difference in meaning between Oliven’s and Prince’s use of this word creates discontent and divisions in some sections of the trans community to this day.